sfproductlabs/msgxc/README.md

 docker-compose up
 ```

+This will install Elassandra (Cassandra) and Nats, and initialize the database with the schema above.

 **Setup**

 Change the connection parameters to Google FCM/GCM, Sendgrid, Apple, Twilio, etc. and write your own .env file.